Hiduminium: High Duty Alloys Ltd.

 As well as producing ingots of raw alloy, manufacturing included the initial forging or casting processes.
 Finish machining would be undertaken by the customer.
 Hiduminium was so successful that during World War II it was in use by all of the major British aero engine makers.

 In 1934 the Reynolds Tube Co. began production of extruded structural components for airframes, using R.R.56 alloy supplied by High Duty Alloys.
 A new purpose-built plant was constructed at their works in Tyseley, Birmingham.
 In time, the post-war Reynolds company, already known for its steel bicycle frame tubes, would attempt to survive in the peacetime market by supplying Hiduminium alloy components for high-end aluminium bicycle cranks and brakes.

 The impeller (compressor) and compressor casing of the 1937 Power Jets WU jet engine was made from RR.56 and RR.55 respectively.
 In the subsequent Power Jets W.1 the compressor material was changed to RR.59.
 By 1943 the de Havilland Goblin, the first British production jet engine to be built in large numbers, was in development.
 The centrifugal compressor for this began as a 500 lb 'cheese' of RR.50, the largest forging made of it.
 After machining, these were reduced to 109 lbs.
 The size of this forging was so great that cooling rates in its centre affected the metallurgical properties of the alloy; Devereux advised the reduction of the silicon content to below 0.25% and this low silicon RR.50 alloy was used throughout Goblin production.

-The 1,600 torches for the 1948 Summer Olympics were cast by the company.
+The 1,600 torches for the 1948 London Olympics were cast by the company.